March 22, 2021

 NAKIVO Backup & Replication is a universal data protection solution that can be installed on NAS and can back up your data to NAS and other storage including creation of backup copies to tape and cloud.
 NAKIVO Backup & Replication supports backup of VMware vSphere VMs, Microsoft Hyper-V VMs, Amazon EC2 instances, Linux machines, Windows machines, Microsoft 365, and Oracle databases.
 You can explore various features and functionality of NAKIVO Backup & Replication by simply downloading the Free Edition.
 The Free Edition allows you to protect 10 workloads and 5 Microsoft 365 accounts free of charge for one year!

-Read other blog posts about ransomware to learn more about ransomware attacks, how is ransomware spread, and how to remove ransomware:
+Read other blog posts about ransomware to learn more about recovering from ransomware attack, how is ransomware spread, and how to remove it.